willklein/design-system-success/slides.md

 I hope we make friends that we share our time and energy with generously.

-I hope we help out even when it's not our fault, because we care about everyone involved.
+I hope we help out even when it's not our proble (edit), because we care about everyone involved.

 I hope we have fun, I hope we make it a party.